Ku Klux Klan in Canada

-The Ku Klux Klan is an organization that expanded operations into Canada, based on the second Ku Klux Klan established in the United States in 1915.
+The Canadian branch of the Ku Klux Klan was an expansion of the second Ku Klux Klan established in the United States in 1915.
 It operated as a fraternity, with chapters established in parts of Canada throughout the 1920s and early 1930s.
-The first registered provincial chapter was registered in Toronto in 1925 by two Americans and a Torontonian.
-The organization was most successful in Saskatchewan, where it briefly influenced political activity and whose membership included a member of Parliament, Walter Davy Cowan.
+The first registered provincial chapter was registered in Toronto in 1925 by two Americans and a Canadian.
+The organization was most successful in Saskatchewan, where it briefly influenced political activity and where its membership included a member of Parliament, Walter Davy Cowan.

 Background

 The conclusion of the American Civil War in 1865 resulted in the termination of the secessionist movement of the Confederate States of America and the abolition of slavery.
 The United States entered a period of Reconstruction, during which the infrastructure destroyed during the civil war would be rebuilt, national unity would be restored, and freed slaves were guaranteed their civil rights with the passage of the Reconstruction Amendments.

 In December 1865, six veterans of the Confederate Army established the Ku Klux Klan in Pulaski, Tennessee.

 Presidents Abraham Lincoln (1861–1865) and Andrew Johnson (1865–1869) undertook a moderate approach to Reconstruction, but after the 1866 election resulted in the Radical Republicans controlling the policy of the 40th United States Congress, a harsher approach was adopted in which former Confederates were removed from power and freedmen were enfranchised.
 In July 1868, Congress passed the Fourteenth Amendment to the United States Constitution, addressing citizenship rights and granting equal protection under the law.

 The 1868 presidential election victory by Ulysses S. Grant, who supported Radical Republicans, further entrenched this approach.
 Under his presidency, the Fifteenth Amendment to the constitution was passed, prohibiting federal and state governments from denying a citizen the right to vote based on that citizen's "race, color, or previous condition of servitude".
 This was followed by three Enforcement Acts, criminal codes protecting African Americans and primarily targeting the Ku Klux Klan.
 It was the third act, also known as the "Ku Klux Klan Act", which resulted in the termination of the Ku Klux Klan by 1872 and prosecution of hundreds of Klan members.

 The release of the film The Birth of a Nation by D. W. Griffith in 1915, glorifying the original Ku Klux Klan using historical revisionism, stoked resentment among some citizens and riots in cities where it screened.
 The day before Thanksgiving in 1915, William Joseph Simmons and 15 of his friends established the second Ku Klux Klan atop Stone Mountain in Georgia, ceremonially burning a cross to mark the occasion.